 The EDN Gantt chart and individual member posts demonstrate both the quantity and quality of each team member's contributions.
 How will you leverage this to ensure accountability of individual members for meeting deadlines and contributing high quality work?

-How will members be rewarded/encouraged and sanctioned/disciplined?
+How will members be rewarded/encouraged for outstanding work and sanctioned/disciplined for poor work and/or failing to meet obligations?
 Add this specific info to your Agreement.

-How will you provide support if someone becomes ill or needs to quarantine?
+How will you provide support if someone becomes ill,needs to quarantine, or has an emergency requiring absence?

+What is your plan for work to continue (as appropriate) during absences/emergencies?

 What specific work rules are critical to your team for success?
 Develop 5-7 specific ground rules that you can, without question, all agree on.

 Team Standards Assignment:

 Please post the group’s responses in your EDN Wiki on your Team Standards Agreement page prior to Class 10.
 This should not exceed 2-3 pages in length if printed or converted to pdf.
-You are encouraged to be brief and use bulleted lists.
+Be brief and use bulleted lists as appropriate.

-On a printed document, everyone would sign a copy.
+For a printed document, everyone would sign a copy.
 Electronically, you will do this by posting your agreement with the document in a Project Management thread called " Team Standards Agreement Signatures".
 You will need to create this thread if it does not already exist.

 Part 5: Thomas-Kilman Conflict Preference Mode

+For this section, please reference the “ Thomas-Kilmann Conflict Styles” document, which may be downloaded here: https://designlab.eng.rpi.edu/projects/capstone-support-dev/repository/112/entry/Course%20Documents/Team%20Standards%20Agreement.docx.
 During an out of class team meeting, each member will self-report their preferred conflict mode and answer the following two questions:

 To what extent has your preferred conflict mode helped or hindered your ability to work in teams/groups and resolve conflict?